-Apply to all members of
+Apply to all members of Joint Task Force SEVEN

-JTF SEVEN

-- e.
+e.
 Task group commanders are responsible for security training of members of their commands.
-All personnel will be required to pass a basic security examination, prepared and distributed by Hq, JTF SEVEN.
+All personnel will be required to pass a basic security examination which will be prepared and distributed by Headquarters, Joint Task Force SEVEN.

 - f.
-Each basic unit, ship or detachment participating in Operation CASTLE will have an officer designated as Security Officer, whose primary duties will include security training, enforcement of security regulations and supervising the administering, grading and recording the results of security examinations. - 5.
+Each basic unit, ship or detachment participating in Operation CASTLE will have an officer designated as security officer, whose primary duties will be security training, enforcement of security regulations and supervising the administering, grading and recording the results of security examinations. - 6.
 Personnel Clearances.
-Each task group commander is responsible that all personnel participating in Operation CASTLE are cleared in accordance with CJTF SEVEN security memoranda. - 6.
+Each task group commander is responsible that all personnel participating in Operation CASTLE are cleared in accordance with CJTF SEVEN security bulletins. - 7.
 Classification Criteria.
-A "Classification Guide for Operation CASTLE", concerning all pertinent classification criteria, will be issued to the task group commanders for their guidance.
+A "Classification Guide for Operation CASTLE" concerning all pertinent classification criteria will be issued to the task group commanders for their guidance.

-7. Travel Security Control
+8. Travel Security Control

 - a.
-CINCPAC Serial O2O, dated 1 April 1952, outlines the requirements for entrance to the ENIWETOK-BIKINI operational or closed area, as defined on page 1, paragraph la(4) of this operation order. - b.
-All persons who are authorized to enter the ENIWETOK-BIKINI operational area will be initially cleared for entry under the provisions of CINCPAC Serial O2O.
-Task group commanders may authorize reentry without recourse to CINCPAC. - c.
-The Commander, TG 7.2, is responsible that individuals arriving at the ENIWETOK-BIKINI operational area who have not been cleared for entry under CINCPAC Serial O2O, or reentry as provided in the preceding paragraph, are restricted to ENIWETOK ISLAND and unclassified information pending proper clearance. - d.
-Movements of surface vessels and aircraft within the ENIWETOK-BIKINI operational area will be monitored by ATCOM, ENIWETOK. - e.
-Travel of personnel within the ENIWETOK-BIKINI operational area will be controlled by a badge system for access to the higher classified areas.
+CINCPAC Serial 020, dated 1 April 1952, outlines the requirements for entrance to the ENIWETOK-BIKINI operational or closed area, as defined on page 1, paragraph la(4) of this operation order. - b.
+The Commander, TG 7.2 is responsible that individuals arriving at ENIWETOK-BIKINI operational area who have not been cleared for entry under CINCPAC Serial O2O are restricted to ENIWETOK ISLAND, pending proper clearance. - c.
+Travel within the ENIWETOK-BIKINI operational area will be controlled by a badge system for access to the higher classified security areas. - d.
+All persons who are authorized to enter the ENIWETOK-BIKINI operational area will be initially cleared under the provisions of CINCPAC Serial C2O.
+Task group commanders may authorize reentry without recourse to CINCPAC.

-8. Security Areas
+9. Security Areas

 - a.
-The "ENIWETOK-BIKINI Danger Area", as defined on page 1, paragraph la(3) of this operation order, consists of three (3) classified area categories, as defined by AEC GM Security Bulletin No. 18, for purposes of security enforcement.
+The "ENIWETOK-BIKINI Danger Area", as described on page 1 of this operation order, consists of three (3) classified area categories, defined by AEC GM Security Bulletin No. 18, for purposes of security enforcement.
 These areas are: - (1) Exclusion Area.
-A security area containing a security interest which is of such nature that access to this area constitutes, for all practical purposes, access to the security interest contained therein i.e., a shot site or assembly area. - (2) Limited Area.
-A security area containing a security interest in which area uncontrolled movement would permit access to the security interest contained therein; but such access may be prevented by escort and other internal restrictions and controls i.e., PARRY ISLAND.

-- (3) Controlled Area.
-A security area adjacent to or encompassing limited or exclusion areas and within which area uncontrolled movement does not permit access to a security interest, and which is designed for the principal purpose of providing administrative control, safety or a buffer area of security restrictions for limited or exclusion areas i.e., ENIWETOK Closed Area. - b.
-Exclusion and limited areas are established by CJTF SEVEN.
-Internal security requirements and access to these areas are determined by CTG 7.5.
-The Commander, TG 7.2, will guard these areas, admitting only those persons authorized by CJTF SEVEN. - c.
-The closed (controlled) area has been established by CINCPAC.
+An area of vital installations requiring maximum security protection i.e., a shot site. - (2) Limited Area or Restricted Area.
+An area requiring less protection than an exclusion area i.e., PARRY ISLAND. - (3) Closed Area or Controlled Area.
+An area requiring less protection than a limited or restricted area i.e., entire ENIWETOK BIKINI operational area. - b.
+Exclusion areas and limited or restricted areas are established by CJTF SEVEN.
+The internal security requirements of these areas are determined by CTG 7.5.
+The Commander, TG 7.2 will guard these areas, admitting only those persons authorized by CJTF SEVEN.

+- c.
+The closed or controlled area has been established by CINCPAC.
 Admittance to this area is authorized by CINCPAC upon recommendation of CJTF SEVEN.
-The internal security of this area is the responsibility of ATCOM, ENIWETOK. - d.
+The internal security of this area is the responsibility of the atoll commander. - d.
 Clearance requirements for access to the security areas are designated as follows:

-SECURITY AREA JTF CLEARANCE REQUIREMENTS AEC CLEARANCE REQUIREMENTS Exclusion Area "Q" Clearance and Access List "Q" Clearance and Access List Limited Area "Q" Clearance; Top Secret Military Clearance; Secret Military Clearance under escort.
-"Q" Clearance; "P" approval under escort (without access to Restricted Data); Top Secret Clearance (provided no access to Restricted Data from AEC contractor personnel); Secret Military Clearance under escort.

-Controlled Area Good Security Risk "P" approval or good security (CINCPAC Ser.
-020) risk (CINCPAC Serial 020).
+JTF TERMINOLOGY JTF CLEARANCE REQUIREMENTS AEC .
+TERMINOLOGY AEC CLEARANCE REQUIREMENTS Exclusion Area "Q" Clearance Access List Exclusion Area "Q" Clearance Access List Restricted Area Top Secret Military Clearance; Secret Military Clearance under escort Limited Area "Q" Clearance; "P" approval under escort (without access to Restricted Data); Top Secret Clear- ance (provided no access to Restricted Data from AEC con- tractor person- nel); Secret Military Clear- ance under es- cort Closed Area Good Security Risk (CINCPAC Serial 020) Controlled Area "P" approval or good security risk (CINCPAC Serial 020).